 If the Council cannot ensure adequate security is in place for the amount being deferred the application will be turned down.
 The Council needs to be confident that the amount deferred will be repaid in the future.
-Adequate security is usually when the Council secures a first legal charge against a property in the Land Register.
-This means that when the property is sold, the debt you owe the Council takes priority over any other charge on the property.

 If your application for a Deferred Payment Agreement is refused by the Council, we will explain why.
+Refusal may occur due to: